cps-1/helm-charts/README.md

 The two required values that must be set are `hostname` and `clusterIssuer`.

 - The `hostname` value must be a valid FQDN.
-- The `clusterIssuer` value must be `true`, and requires CertManager installed on your cluster.
+- The `clusterIssuer` is required do properly emit valid certificates for each workspace, requiring CertManager installed on your cluster.

 ```
 helm install -n cps1 cps1-platform cps1/cps1-platform --set config.hostname=<your_domain> \
-   --set clusterIssuer=<your_cluster_issuer>
+   --set config.tls.clusterIssuer=<your_cluster_issuer>
 ```

-The chart creates two LoadBalancers, make shure the External IPs given to the load balancer are the ones that the hostname is configured on your DNS.
+The chart creates a LoadBalancer, make shure the External IPs given to the load balancer are the ones that the hostname is configured on your DNS.

 ## Step 3: Install packages, resources and templates